Gingerbread Pudding (With Chia Seeds)

 1/4 cup chia seeds

 Add all the ingredients to a bowl and whisk until well combined.
 Chill in the fridge for at least six hours or overnight.
-Makes approximately 6 servings of gingerbread chia pudding.
+Makes approximately 6 servings of gingerbread pudding.